laurakond/Stitch-Art-Guides-pp4/README.md

 ## Testing

-The game application went through extensive testing during the development and deployement stages.
+The website went through extensive testing during the development and deployment stages.
 - See [TESTING.md](TESTING.md) file for full testing and validation information.

 [Return to Table of Contents](#table-of-contents)